 Heat your oven to 175 Celsius / 350 Fahrenheit

-- Mix your wet ingredients - eggs and coconut oil/butter, then add your dry ingredients - cocoa powder, baking powder, coconut flour, vanilla extract and erythritol (or your sweetener of choice).
+Mix your wet ingredients - eggs and coconut oil/butter plus vanilla extract, then add your dry ingredients - cocoa powder, baking powder, coconut flour, cinnamon and erythritol (or your sweetener of choice).

 At the end, stir in your 50 g of chopped chocolate.